-Checkmark the security alerts you want to get, and specify the email to send security alerts to in this menu:
+Select the security alerts you want to get and specify the email recipient for security alerts in this menu.

-Certificates/SSL NEW
+Certificates (SSL)

-Go to the Risk > Certificates section to configure SSL Certificate monitoring.
-This is where you setup the email alert of expiring SSL Certificates:
+Go to the Risks > Certificates section to configure SSL Certificate monitoring.
+This is where you setup the email alert of expiring SSL Certificates.

 At the top of the left-hand, enter the name of the person to get the email reports on certificate status.
-To make that easy, you can see commonly used email addresses in the drop-down menus.
+To make that easy, view commonly used email addresses in the drop-down menus.